 Riviera is a Par 71 (35-36) that measures 7,349 yards.
 Finding the fairways and even the right part of the fairways is key in order to attack pins and set up birdie opportunities.
 The fairways and rough consist of a tough strain of grass called Kikuya which makes for perfect lies on the fairway, sitting the ball up.
 However in the rough the grass grabs and covers the ball minimising the ability to control shots.

 As a 16-year-old amateur, Tiger Woods made his first PGA Tour start in 1992 at Riviera, competing on a sponsor’s exemption.

-Greens in Regulation is again the key attribute.
+Greens in Regulation is the key attribute this week.
 With a premium on playing from the short stuff, distance gives way to accuracy from the tee.
 Experienced accurate ball strikers tend to do best with an efficient game tee-to-cup.
 Riviera is no bargain for scrambling so an A-game is required in getting the ball up and down around the small green complexes.

-Last year, J.B.
-Holmes came from 4 shots back of Justin Thomas in the final round to win the 2019 Genesis Open.
+In 2019, J.B.
+Holmes came from 4 shots back of Justin Thomas in the final round to win the Genesis Open.
 Holmes carded a final round -1 (70) to edge out JT by one stroke.
 It was his fifth PGA Tour win and first since the 2015 Shell Houston Open.
-Putting woes saw Justin shoot a +4 (75) to open the door for Holmes to walk through.
+Putting woes saw JT shoot a +4 (75) to open the door for Holmes to walk through.